ekofiresearch/ekofiarticles.github.io/_posts/2018-08-20-you-can-beat-the-power.md

 The yield of resources may decrease from cold /or/ may not work.
 Also, electric vehicles are less efficient in cold weather.

-4 - Be careful not to allow steam to come out of the plugs and sockets.
+4 - Make sure that the steam does not come to the plugs and sockets.
 --
 Especially when children are handicapped, it can have bad consequences.
 It can also cause a very large explosion.